Cloud-Temple/terraform-provider-cloudtemple/docs/resources/compute_virtual_disk.md

 ### Optional

+- `backup_sla_policies` (Set of String) The IDs of the SLA policies to assign to the virtual machine.
 - `controller_id` (String)
 - `datastore_cluster_id` (String) The ID of the datastore cluster.
 Conflict with `datastore_id`.
 - `datastore_id` (String) The ID of the datastore.
 Conflict with `datastore_cluster_id`.